Autocoder: Autocoder as implemented on the IBM 1401

 The 1401 was available in six memory configurations, with 1400, 2000, 4000, 8000, 12000, or 16000 six-bit characters.
 The 8000-character model was the minimum needed to run the full Autocoder assembler application, including IOCS.
 However a language subset assembler was available for use with as little as 1400 memory positions.
 A loadable object file, on punched cards or magnetic tape, could be produced on an 8000-character model which could then be run on a 4000-character machine.
 The limited language subset only processed punched cards and required 4 passes with intermediate punched card outputs.
+1401 Autocoder ran on other members of the 1400 series, but there were separate Autocoder versions for the 1410 and 7010, one standalone and one under OS control.

+Autocoder as implemented on the IBM 7070

+IBM provided three versions of Autocoder for the IBM 7070, also available for the later 7072 and 7074.
+Four-Tape Autocoder extends Basic Autocoder, adds a simple macro language, adds IOCS and requires 4 tape drives, while Autocoder requires 6 tape drives and has a more capable macro generator facility.

 Influence

 The popularity of Autocoder inspired other assemblers. ‘’Easycoder’’ for the Honeywell 200, a computer similar to the 1401, resembled Autocoder.
 Other manufacturers sometimes built competing products, such as NCR's "National's Electronic Autocoder Technique" (NEAT).

 The Pennsylvania State University developed a "Dual Autocoder Fortran Translator" (DAFT) compiler for the IBM 7074 in the 1960s which made it extremely easy to write (within a single program) lines of autocoder instructions freely interspersed with lines of Fortran code.
 This allowed symbolic machine instruction level coding within a higher level Fortran program, which was especially useful for optimizing the speed of inner loops, or for making use of the IBM 7074's unusual decimal word architecture.

 Bell Laboratories developed a program called "Peripheral Equipment Symbolic Translator" (PEST), which was a 1401 cross-assembler that ran on the 709/709x and accepted a subset of 1401 Autocoder.

 A copy of the source programs for SPS-1, SPS-2 and Autocoder was donated to the Charles Babbage Institute, University of Minnesota in 1985, by Gary Mokotoff, author of SPS and coauthor of Autocoder.